avvo/influxdb_setup/README.md

 This library expects your influxdb config to be located in the `config/influxdb.yml` file.
-You can also specify a config file by using the CONFIG environment variable.
+You can also specify a config file by using the INFLUXDB_CONFIG_FILE environment variable.
 For example (change *myapp* to your application name):